C0nfu5ing-5pring/Technical-Documentation/README.md

 This project is licensed under the MIT License.

-Feel free to use this repository as a foundation for creating detailed technical documentation.
+Feel free to use this repository as a foundation for creating detailed and responsive technical documentation.
 Thank you for exploring this Technical Documentation Repository!
 If you have any questions or suggestions, feel free to reach out. 😊